US long-term mortgage rates stay near historic lows

 WASHINGTON (AP) — U.S. long-term mortgage rates remained near historically low levels this week against a backdrop of volatile financial markets around the globe.

-Mortgage buyer Freddie Mac says the average rate on the benchmark 30-year loan was unchanged at 3.60%, its lowest level since November 2016.
+Mortgage buyer Freddie Mac said Thursday the average rate on the benchmark 30-year loan was unchanged at 3.60%, its lowest level since November 2016.
 A year ago the rate stood at 4.53%.

 The average mortgage rate for 15-year, fixed-rate home loans edged up to 3.07% from 3.05% last week.